ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 <div class="extra-info" markdown="1">
 <span class="extra-info-header">Details about selecting an itinerary</span>

-When planning the trip with Anuka she gave us the reigns to create whatever sort of itinerary we wanted.
+When planning the trip with Anuka she gave us the reins to create whatever sort of itinerary we wanted.
 But since she was the expert of her land, it felt more appropriate to let Anuka suggest some sample itineraries, and have us select the one that interested us most.
 Here is the one we selected:

 - Day 1: Welcoming day
 - Day 2: Travel to Amarbaysgalant Monastery